Merri/react-maria/docs/README.md

 export default withUniqueId({ identifier: 'my-component' })(MyComponent)
 ```

-With this code in place your component will receive two new props: `id` and `getMariaIdTools`.
+With this code in place your component will receive two new props: `id` and `uniqueId`.
 The first one can be used
 directly with one element and is guaranteed to have a unique ID that has a running number added after the defined
 `identifier`.